 What lab work do I need if I haven’t proved inflammation yet?

-Patients first start with the ferritin lab—that can go higher even in the presence of small inflammation, but will go even higher the longer and stronger the inflammation is going on (usually ~90’s or above for women; ~120’s or high for men), i.e. your body will push iron into storage, pushing it higher and higher in response to inflammation.
+Patients first start with the ferritin lab test — that test can go higher even in the presence of small inflammation, but will go even higher the longer and stronger the inflammation is going on (usually ~90’s or above for women; ~120’s or high for men), i.e. your body will push iron into storage, pushing it higher and higher in response to inflammation.
 Other inflammation labs are CRP (C-Reactive Protein) and ESR and can be ordered from Ulta on the Recommended labwork page without a prescription.
 CRP is also helpful with infection-caused or antibody-caused inflammation, and ESR is helpful to show chronic inflammation.
-But most find their inflammation with the ferritin test–it’s that sensitive.
+But most find their inflammation with the ferritin test FIRST, before the other tests–it’s that sensitive.

 Supplements to take to lower proven inflammation (and we often need more than the bottle says).
 Warning: ALWAYS do your research on any product to see if it’s right for you.
 Work with your doctor.